sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/sagittarius-astra.md

 ## Stellar Excelsis

-[SP: 0][CD: 25s] Unleash a thrust dealing 50% ATK of Physical DMG.
+[SP 소모: 0][재사용 대기 시간: 25초] Unleash a thrust dealing 50% ATK of Physical DMG.
 Against enemies not in invincibility or Iron Body, this attack triggers a Throw to control enemies and deal 90% ATK of Physical DMG + 1,100.0% ATK of Fire DMG.
 During certain enemy moves and when the active button is flashing, a Throw counter can be performed unconditionally, controlling enemies and dealing 20% ATK of Physical DMG + 800.0% ATK of Fire DMG (does not reset CD).Casting Throws, Ultimate, or entering burst mode inflicts Stardust on enemies.
 CD: 25s.
 Stardust does not expire and cannot stack.
 Wielder's Charged ATKs can shatter Stardust to trigger an explosion dealing 1,900.0% ATK of Fire DMG in a certain area.

 ## Blazing Alnasl